2.9 Representative sampling

 Obtaining a truly random sample is usually hard or impossible, and the best we can do is to select a sample that we hope is representative of the population.
 Even so, the results from any non-random sample may not generalise to the intended population.
 The results will generalise to the population which the sample does represent.

-Ideally, even if obtaining a random sample is impossible, prefer a sample where those in the sample are not likely to be different than those not in the sample, at least for the variables of interest.
+Ideally, even if obtaining a random sample is impossible, we prefer a sample where those in the sample are not likely to be different than those not in the sample, at least for the variables of interest.

 Example 2.10 (Representative sample) A randomly-chosen group of Queensland and Northern Territory residents is asked to evaluate two types of hand prosthetics.

-It is probable (but not certain) that their views would be similar to those all of Australians.
+It is probable (but not certain) that their views would be similar to those of all Australians.
 There is no obvious reason why residents of Queensland and the Northern Territory would be very different from residents in the rest of Australia, regarding their view of hand prosthetics.Even though the sample is not a random sample of all Australians, the results may generalise to all Australians (though we cannot be sure).

 If a group of Queensland and Northern Territory residents is asked, this sample would not be expected to represent all Australians: it would over-represent the average number of hours air-conditioners are used for cooling in summer.

 In this case, those in the sample are likely to be very different to those not in the sample, regarding their air-conditioners usage for cooling in winter.

 In contrast, suppose a group of Tasmanians was asked the same question.
 This second sample would not be expected to represent all Australians either (it would under-represent).Again, those in the sample are likely to be very different to those not in the sample, regarding their air-conditioners usage for cooling in winter.

 Sometimes, a combination of different sampling methods is used.